- Foundation Repair Home

 - $1,000-$2,500 for hidden obstacles (tree roots, old repairs, deep footings)

-Slabjacking Cost - $150 per drill hole, or 33% of the cost to replace the concrete slab.
+Slabjacking is good for small repairs.
+The slab is floated back to its original position by pumping a mixture of sand, cement, fly ash, and other additives through small holes.
+On average, you'll pay $150 per drill hole, or 33% of the cost to replace the concrete slab.
 Most slabjacking companies offer free estimates, contact one to get a more accurate price for your project.

-If your foundation problem was caused by accidental flooding of water from household plumbing, you may have coverage.
+It is rare for foundation repair to be covered by your insurance if the cause was normal settlement.
+However, if your foundation problem was caused by accidental flooding of water from household plumbing, or you've purchased special supplemental coverage, you may be in luck.
 Read your policy or contact your provider.